-We may refuse to grant a licence if the applicant, or where the applicant is a body corporate, the body or any director, manager, secretary or other similar officer of the body, or any person employed as a keeper in the zoo, has been convicted of an offence under the Zoo Licensing Act 1981 or for other offence involving the ill-treatment of animals.
+We may refuse to grant a licence if the applicant, or where the applicant is a corporate body, the body or any director, manager, secretary or other similar officer of the body, or any person employed as a keeper in the zoo, has been convicted of an offence under the Zoo Licensing Act 1981 or for other offence involving the ill-treatment of animals.

 At least two months before making an application for a licence, the applicant must give notice in writing (including by electronic means) to Argyll and Bute Council of their intention to make the application.
 The notice must identify: